-Brother of 2017 Manchester bomber being extradited from Libya to Britain - Tripoli force
+Manchester bomber's brother being extradited from Libya to UK

 “I confirm to you that Hashem is now in the air on his way to the UK ... he is extradited in accordance with a court verdict,” said a spokesman for the Tripoli-based Special Deterrence Force (Rada), who asked not to be named because of the sensitivity of the case.

-“We received an official letter from the head of the attorney general’s investigations department, telling us to extradite Hashem Abedi to UK authorities based on a verdict by Tripoli’s court of appeals.”
+Greater Manchester Police said in a statement they were still awaiting the outcome of the extradition request.

+“The extradition proceedings are in progress and we are grateful to the Libyan authorities for considering our extradition request,” they said.

-Rada, a counter-terrorism and anti-crime group aligned with the internationally recognised government in Tripoli, arrested Hashem shortly after the bombing on suspicion he had helped plan the attack.
+Rada, a counter-terrorism and anti-crime group aligned with the internationally recognised government in Tripoli, arrested Hashem shortly after the Manchester bombing on suspicion he had helped plan the attack.

 Rada said at the time that Salman and Hashem flew together to Libya in April 2017, before Salman returned to Britain to carry out the attack at the Manchester Arena in May.

+Islamic State said it was responsible in the immediate aftermath of the bombing, but security services have always treated the claim with scepticism.

+The Abedi family emigrated to Britain during the rule of late Libyan leader Muammar Gaddafi, moving from London to the Fallowfield area of south Manchester.
+The brothers’ parents returned to Libya after Gaddafi was toppled in 2011.

-Reporting by Ahmed Elumami; Additional reporting by Mike Holden in London; Writing by Aidan Lewis; Editing by Andrew Heavens and Andrew Cawthorne
+Additional reporting by Mike Holden in London; Writing by Aidan Lewis; Editing by Andrew Heavens and Andrew Cawthorne